 - Realistic expectations

-To determine if you are suitable for thigh lift surgery, it is recommended to have a consultation with a board-certified plastic surgeon who can evaluate your individual case and provide a personalized recommendation.
+To determine if you are suitable for thigh lift surgery, it is recommended to have a consultation with a specialist plastic surgeon who can evaluate your individual case and provide a personalised recommendation.

 Where are the incisions for a thigh lift?